EigenGame Unloaded: When playing games is better than optimizing: Experiments

-This dataset consists of embeddings computed using the Meena language model \cite{adiwardana2020towards}.
-The embedded data consists of a subset of the 40 billion words used to train the transformer-based model.
+This dataset consists a subset of the 40 billion words used to train the transformer-based Meena language model \citep{adiwardana2020towards}.
 The subset was preprocessed to remove duplicates and then embedded using the trained model.
-Full details of the dataset and model can be found in \citet{adiwardana2020towards}.

 The dataset consists of $n\approx14$ billion embeddings each with dimensionality $d=2560$; its total size is $131$TB.
-Due to its moderate dimensionality we can exactly compute the ground truth solution by stochastically accumulating the covariance matrix of the data and computing its eigendecomposition.
-On a single machine this takes approximately 1.5 days (but is embarrassingly parallelizable with MapReduce).
+Due to its moderate dimensionality we can exactly compute the ground truth solution by iteratively accumulating the covariance matrix of the data and computing its eigendecomposition.
+On a single machine this takes 1.5 days (but is embarrassingly parallelizable with MapReduce).

 We use minibatches of size 4,096 in each TPU.
-We do model parallelism across 8 TPUs so we see 32,768 samples per iteration per set of eigenvectors.
-We test two additional degrees of data parallelism with $4\times$ (16 TPUs with 131,072 samples) and $8\times$ (32 TPUs with 262,144 samples) the amount of data per iteration respectively.
-We compute and apply updates in Optax using SGD with a learning rate of $5\times10^{-5}$ and Nesterov momentum with a factor of 0.9.
+We do model parallelism across 4 TPUs so we see 16,384 samples per iteration.
+We test two additional degrees of data parallelism with $4\times$ (16 TPUs, 65,536 samples) and $8\times$ (32 TPUs, 131,072 samples) the amount of data per iteration respectively.
+We compute and apply updates using SGD with a learning rate of $5\times10^{-5}$ and Nesterov momentum with a factor of 0.9.

-We compare the performance of \seg{} against \oeg{} as a function of the degree of parallelism in computing the top $k=256$ eigenvectors.
+Figure~\ref{fig:exp:scam} compares the mean performance of \seg{} against \oeg{} as a function of the degree of parallelism in computing the top $k=256$ eigenvectors (standard errors computed over 5 random seeds).
 Each TPU is tasked with learning 32 contiguous eigenvectors.
-Figure~\ref{fig:exp:scam} reports on the longest correct streak of eigenvectors learned to an angular tolerance of $\pi/8$ (with standard error computed over five runs).
 We see that increasing the degree of parallelism has no effect on the performance of \oeg{}.
-As expected, \oeg{} is unable to take advantage of the higher data throughput since its updates are biased and cannot be meaningfully linearly combined across copies.
-The performance of \seg{} scales with the effective batch size achieved through parallelism. \seg{}~($8\times$) is able to recover 256 eigenvectors after 40,000 iterations (approximately 0.75 epochs) in 2 hours 45 minutes.
+As expected, it is unable to take advantage of the higher data throughput since its updates are biased and cannot be meaningfully linearly combined across copies.
+In contrast, the performance of \seg{} scales with the effective batch size achieved through parallelism. \seg{}~($8\times$) is able to recover 256 eigenvectors in less than 40,000 iterations in 2 hours 45 minutes (approximately 0.5 epochs).